-Last week (6th July) we published the article about Change Management and the consequences for IT projects.
-It focused more in-depth on the specific change management topics in IT projects and it concludes with basic rules on how to effectively address the Human Factor in such projects by applying a structured approach.
+The article about the Principles of Change Management for IT projects focus more in-depth on the specific change management topics and it concludes with basic rules on how to effectively address the Human Factor in such projects by applying a structured approach.

 The experience from many different sources tells us that 75% of System Implementations fail to deliver their expected benefits.
 The one constant factor is that Change Management for People, Process, and Technology is not appropriately addressed.
 Business leaders often do not realize enough how important this is or don´t know how to achieve it.
 Simply stated, but not so easily done.

-This week we will look at step 1 (out of 8) of the model of Kotter: Establishing a Sense of Urgency.
+This article focuses at step 1 (out of 8) of the model of Kotter: Establishing a Sense of Urgency.

 You are encouraged to read further if you want to ensure your project ends up in the 25% quadrant.

 The model of John Kotter for Change Management